coolmanders/next-tabs/README.md

 Then open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

-## Contributing

-Contributions are always welcome!
-Please read the contribution guidelines first.

-## License

-This project is open-sourced under the MIT license.

 ## Contact

 If you have any questions about this project, please feel free to contact me at prace@pourtomas.cz.